Writing evil characters guide

 On top of that Hannibal is intellectually brilliant, he's sophisticated, well mannered and cultured.
 He's curious and has refined tastes in cuisine and other arts.
 This curiosity and his skills in cooking, along with the traumatic event in his childhood where he witnessed people eat his beloved sister are also part of why he kills and eats people.
 Since the men who ate his sister were crude and rude he became a sophisticated and cultured man who absolutely despises rudeness, so much so that some people have paid with their lives for their rudeness.

-To some extend, and depending on which version of Hannibal you're looking at, killing people is also a test to Hannibal, a test to see whether or not he can get away with it.
+To some extent, and depending on which version of Hannibal you're looking at, killing people is also a test to Hannibal, a test to see whether or not he can get away with it.
 He keeps increasing the stakes and he keeps getting away with it.

 Childhood trauma is a common element in the backstories of villains, but it can quickly come across as cliche, especially today.
 A childhood trauma alone isn't a basis for an evil person, but it can definitely be a start.
 There still has to be a reason why this trauma lead to this person becoming evil though, as traumas could just as well lead to a subdued character or simply a heavily suppressed memory.